fastrgv/AdaGate/README.md

 ## AdaGate Game Description
 AdaGate is a 3D sokoban puzzle game within a Stargate / Portal fantasy setting.
 It is an example of modern OpenGL programming using the Ada language.
-Now runs on OSX, and GNU/Linux.
+Now runs on Windows, OSX, and GNU/Linux.

 While searching a remote south-seas atoll for remnants of a lost American heroine, a nearly operational stargate beckons.
 Transported into a strange dungeon, with no way out, return to the island will require a logical rearrangement of rollable power cells [ZPMs] onto their sockets.
 Blast your two portal guns at the walls to prepare an escape tunnel, but before you can use it, the system must be powered up.
 But alas: the ZPMs are heavy and you can only PUSH them...